atlassian-archive/dataschool/dataschool/_chapters/data-governance/introduction-to-modern-data-governance.md

 This book is for organizations that want to gain best practices and visibility into their data.
 It is a continually improving community driven book teaching Modern Data Governance techniques for companies at different levels of data sophistication.
 In it we will progresses from the starting setup of a new startup to a mature data driven enterprise covering architectures, tools, team organizations, common pitfalls and best practices as data needs expand.

 The structure and original chapters of this book were written by the leadership and Data Advisor teams at Chartio, sharing our experiences working with hundreds of companies over the past decade.
-Here we compiled our learnings and open sourced them in an open book format.
+Here we've compiled our learnings and open sourced them in a free, open book format.

 ## The 4 Stages of Data sophistication

 From our experience working with so many organizations we recognized four distinct stages of data sophistication that successful companies go through.
 These stages happen to be tied to a new piece of the data stack that is needed at each stage, and so we have named these stages after those pieces.

-This book is organized by these 4 sequential stages which are:
+This book is organized in sections covering each of these 4 sequential:

 1. Source
 2. Lake